 Georgian Bay North Bay Sea Doo Tour – Around Parry Island…

-What a great day’s ride!
-Even on this weekday, many other boaters and numerous shoreline cottages would have provided us with information or assistance if it had been needed.
+What a great day of Sea Doo riding!
+Even on this weekday, many other recreational boaters and numerous shoreline cottages would have provided us with information or assistance if it had been needed.
 Consequently, we boated without a care and thoroughly enjoyed our Sea-Doo adventure.
 As we cruised along at about 40 mph, I kept thinking about those voyageurs of old, paddling their guts out to traverse these same big waters.
 Believe me, Georgian Bay is a whole lot easier on a Sea-Doo!

 Georgian Bay North Sea-Doo Tour Info…